devanshkhare1705/Personalized-Education-Platform/README.md

 AI can support teachers in these areas.
 It could not only pinpoint various knowledge gaps for a student, but also suggest tailored teaching methods for them.

 # Technical Implementation
-This project uses machine learning models to predict if a student will answer a particular question correctly based on their past answer, which implies that the model is learning low-level connections between the questions.
+This project uses machine learning models to predict if a student will answer a particular question correctly based on their previous answers, which implies that the model is learning low-level connections between the questions.
 I used the EEDI dataset for training, validation, and testing, which includes responses from 542 students to 1,774 math diagnostic questions.
 This dataset has three columns: Student ID, Question ID, and whether the answer was correct [1].

 I used three different approaches to find the best model: basic autoencoders, optimized autoencoders, and ensemble models.
 Optimizations included dropout, L2 regularization, momentum, and early stopping with patience, among others.

 # Project Results
 The best model in this project had a test accuracy of 68.7%.
-This can be improved by:
+I believe this can be improved even further by:

 1. Adding more inputs such as age, gender, financial background, and the questions themselves.
 2. Using bigger datasets.
 The current dataset is limited for each age because it spans students aged 8 through 17.
 More data for each age would facilitate comparability, yielding clearer insights.